 This 2003 song is from his seventeenth studio album, “Beneath This Gruff Exterior.”
 It goes into detail about his love for his four-legged pal.
 The lyrics speak about how much he loves dogs by detailing the freedom and joy he experiences while hiking with his furry pal.

 “Me And You And A Dog Named Boo” is Lobo’s second most successful song.
 It’s a number one hit released in 1971.
+Pet names provide inspiration for a lot the songs on this list and Boo is no exception.

 The story about how this song involved a dog is exciting and funny.
 Lobo’s German Shepard, the titular Boo, ran into his room when he tried to find something to rhyme with “you.”
 The song is about going on a road trip across the country with someone you love and a dog named Boo.
 It is a song about dogs happy to be with you.